COSC3020/divide-and-conquer-sum-tlaceby/README.md

 We total 3 calls to $T(n/3)$ since we create 3 seperate pivot points to divide and conquer.
 The reasoning behind the $n/3$ is that for each call to a new recursive step, we cut the problem space into thirds.

 Therefore the total time complexity of $T(n) = \Theta(n)$

+// The sum grows linearly.
+// A sum with an logarithmic bound containing exponential terms is linear.